Is the device going to be connected to the Internet?

 Note Rate-limiting of ingress and egress ACL bridged packets can interfere with ACL logging and can increase session setup rates for hardware accelerated features such as TCP intercept, NAT, and Layer 3 WCCP.

-command guides you through a semi-interactive session (also known as the AutoSecure session) to secure the management and forwarding planes.
+The auto secure command guides you through a semi-interactive session (also known as the AutoSecure session) to secure the management and forwarding planes.
 You can use this command to secure just the management plane or the forwarding plane; if neither option is selected in the command line, you can choose to configure one or both planes during the session.

 This command also allows you to go through all noninteractive configuration portions of the session before the interactive portions.
-The noninteractive portions of the session can be enabled by selecting the optional
+The noninteractive portions of the session can be enabled by selecting the optional no-interact keyword.

 At any prompt you may enter a question mark (?) for help or Ctrl-C to abort the session.